systemsnmr/ivtnmr/README.md

    - If added new constants/params: check their init values in the `a_fit.m`, file and/or exclude from optimization.
 And potentially add their normalization and saving into the output of model fit results.

 **Note**: In the used here implementation BioNetGen cannot provide arbitrary rate laws and algebraic constants for scaling.
 If want such things included - need to specify them in the final `*.mdf` file used for fitting - similar to what we do for RNA length definition.
 Alternatively one can switch to e.g. [PottersWheel](https://potterswheel.de/) software which provides more advanced, up-to-date and fully integrated environment for model definition and optimization, including model optimization in log-space.

+<a name="results"></a>
+## Anticipated results
+- Overall pattern of RNA iminos - reporting on the structural fold of the RNA.

+- Time-resolved LineWidths of RNA imino signals - quantitatively reporting on structural in RNA during transcription reaction.
+Linewidths are convertible to ∆G - free energy of folding, when the intrinsic and base-flipping rates of imino exchange (kex,intrinsic and kex,base-flipping) are known.

+- Time-resolved and RNA-concentration resolved chemical shift and signal intensity perturbations for all observable residues in the protein of interest - reporting on potential interaction sites / structural changes in the protein.

+- Kd of the protein-RNA interaction (if protein becomes saturated during reaction, and/or if chemical shifts of protein residues in RNA-saturated state are known).

+- kcat rate of RNA transcription.

+- Individual rates of ATP, GTP, UTP, CTP consumption (currently not yet implemented in the automated analysis).

+<a name="acknowledgements"></a>
+## Acknowledgements
+We thank J. Vollmer and G. Fengos for the help with network modeling.
+We acknowledge G. Wider and all members of the ETH BNSP platform for excellent maintenance of the NMR infrastructure.
+We thank all members of the Allain Lab, in particular F. Damberger, and the Parpan retreat participants for helpful discussions.
+This work was supported by the Promedica Stiftung, Chur (Grant 1300/M to Y.N.), Novartis Foundation and Krebsliga Zurich (Y.N.), NCCR RNA and Disease by the Swiss National Science Foundation (F.A. and N.R.).

 <a name="liability"></a>
 ### (X) Disclaimer: Limitations of Liability for the code